OGResearch/BEAR-Toolbox/tbx/sandbox/BEAR6_Excel_UX_Instructions.md

 >> bear6.ping
 ```

+## Create a local copy of the Excel UX file

+* The `BEAR-toolbox-6/tbx/sandbox` folder contains a `BEAR6_UX.xlsx` file.

+* For the current testing purposes, some specific meta information (e.g. variable names) is filled in for convenience but will be removed when deployed.

-* Make a local copy of the Excel UX file in your current working directory; feel free
+* Make a local copy of this Excel UX file under a different name, still within the sandbox folder, e.g. `BEAR-toolbox-6/tbx/sandbox/BEAR6_UX_test.xlsx`
-  to rename the XLSX file to anything you like.

 ## Fill in meta information

+* Open the newly created copy of the Excel UX file.

 * Fill in all information for estimating the reduced-form model on sheet `Reduced-form meta information`